 Yes.
 Camphor can kill germs and is an excellent way to purify the air.

 Yes.
 Smelling camphor is addictive and may lead to withdrawal symptoms (11).

-- Camphor can lead to skin issues like rashes and eczema.
+- Excess camphor use can lead to skin issues like rashes and eczema.

 - Camphor may help in inflammation, but it can also dry out the lips.

 - Camphor can get absorbed in the placenta; hence, pregnant women should actively avoid it.

 - If you have bronchitis or asthma, do not take camphor, as it can cause respiratory distress and complications.

 Concerned about camphor toxicity in children?
 Watch this informative video to learn about the dangers, symptoms, and prevention of camphor poisoning.
 Keep your little ones safe and informed!

 Articles on StyleCraze are backed by verified information from peer-reviewed and academic research papers, reputed organizations, research institutions, and medical associations to ensure accuracy and relevance.
 Read our editorial policy to learn more.